blakewest/2013-08-web-historian/README.md

 on with a pair, and as such is representative of the kind of problems that I've tackled, but not of my solo work.

-For a better perspective on my own work, please see [Performer](www.performer.io (if that doesn't work, use performer-app.heroku.com)).
+For a better perspective on my own work, please see [Performer](http://performer-app.herokuapp.com/).